 Twinning: International partnerships between public authorities

-Within the framework of the Twinning programme, specialists from federal and Länder authorities are posted to partner countries for a period of up to two years.
-The aim is to collaborate with experts from the partner country in carrying out projects such as setting up government institutions or preparing new legislation.
+Within the framework of the Twinning programme, experts from Federal Government and Länder authorities are posted to partner countries, usually for a period of up to two years, to carry out projects in collaboration with local experts.
+Typical projects include setting up government institutions or preparing new legislation.

 Since the beginning of the Twinning programme (1998), there have been more than 3,200 calls for proposals.
 Germany is the most active EU member state with more than 750 implemented projects.
 The BMEL has also made good use of this instrument over the past years, participating in around 155 Twinning projects.